kawai125/OpenFFT_Cpp_wrapper/README.md

      ```c++
      fft_mngr.convert_output_to_input( input_buffer, output_buffer );
      ```
-     It communicate 'output_buffer' by using MPI_Alltoallv() and shape received data into input_buffer.
+     In this function, communicate the data of 'output_buffer' by using MPI_Alltoallv() and shape received data into the 'input_buffer'.

    - Step 4-3: execute Inverse FFT (available in c2c_3D mode only).
      ```c++